Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 • How to store: Store canned goods in a cool, dry, and clean place.
 Make sure it’s not above 85 degrees Fahrenheit.

 • Shelf Life: Canned goods can last almost forever.
-In fact, they can be good for up to 5 years past the expiration day.
+They can be good for up to 5 years past the expiration date.
 Please be careful with tomato-based products.

 Dry Pasta